bmxguy100/appjackstudio.com/content/_index.md

 featured_image: "/images/laptop.jpg"
 ---

-# Welcome to my portfolio!
+# Welcome to my website!
-The source code for my portfolio is available on [my GitHub](https://github.com/bmxguy100/appjackstudio.com)
+The source code for this website is available on [my GitHub](https://github.com/bmxguy100/appjackstudio.com)